 Get exclusive member benefits & effect social change.
 Join Today

-Urine cultures can locate and identify the microorganisms, typically bacteria, which cause a UTI.
+Urine cultures can identify the microorganisms, typically bacteria, which cause a UTI.
 UTIs are more common in females than males.
 This is because a woman’s urethra is shorter and much closer to the anus.
-This makes it much easier for bacteria from the intestines to find their way into the urinal tract.
-Bacteria ascend the urethra into the bladder, kidney, and ureters, where they can develop into an infection.
+Therefore, it’s much easier for bacteria from the intestines to find their way into the urinary tract.
+Bacteria ascend the urethra into the bladder, ureters, and kidneys, where they can develop into an infection.

 The most common symptoms of a UTI are: